 I started by asking one if she’d like some eggs.
 In a whiny whisper, she said she really would if it wasn’t too much trouble.
 I then called upstairs, asked the same question, and was met with a “no” from an anguished voice that made me wince and go straight to the kitchen.
 I got the eggs going and took the milk out of the fridge to heat in the microwave.
 I then took the hot cocoa mix container out of the cupboard, found it was empty, and rolled my eyes.
-It was fine, I would address (once again) that particular issue another time and I had a quick fix.
-I poured some cocoa powder and sugar in the container, stirred it up, and carried on.
-I served the eggs and hot cocoa to the child downstairs then poured a small shot of fresh pressed coffee (just enough to make her feel indulgent) in the other hot cocoa and took it upstairs where I was met with total surprise and gratitude.
-The drama was diffused and the girls got out the door with actual smiles on their faces.
+It was fine, I would address (once again) that particular issue another time, and I had a quick fix.
+I poured some cocoa powder and sugar into the container, stirred it up, and carried on.
+I served the eggs and hot cocoa to the child downstairs, then poured a small shot of fresh pressed coffee (just enough to make her feel indulgent) in the other hot cocoa and took it upstairs, where I was met with total surprise and gratitude.
+The drama was diffused, and the girls got out the door with actual smiles on their faces.

 So, you might ask, what’s the big deal?
 Don’t you fix breakfast for your kids every morning?
-After all, you don’t even work outside the home and it’s apparent from this blog that food and cooking are pretty central in your life.
+After all, you don’t even work outside the home, and it’s apparent from this blog that food and cooking are pretty central in your life.
 The answer is no, I rarely do, for the following reasons.
 First of all, I’m only functioning at about 60% most mornings.
 Not proud of it, just a fact.
 Secondly, they’re usually pretty self-sufficient in the morning.
 Somewhere around the third grade, they both decided they wanted to get their own breakfast and who was I to argue?
-They can easily fix cereal or yogurt, toast a bagel, or grab a bar on their way out the door and more often than not they handle it.
+They can easily fix cereal or yogurt, toast a bagel, or grab a bar on their way out the door, and more often than not, they handle it.
 (Although, if I’m being totally honest, not as well now as they did in the third grade.)

 Hot Cocoa Mix